 Scholars are also encouraged to develop their physical abilities.
-Team sports will compete in the Canyon Athletic Association.
-(CAA) For course descriptions please see descriptions as listed in the High School Curriculum guide below.
+Junior High team sports will compete in the Canyon Athletic Association (CAA).
+High School team sports will compete in the Arizona Interscholastic Association (AIA).
+For course descriptions please see descriptions as listed in the High School Curriculum guide below.